alex-sherman/deco/README.md

 ===========

 A simplified parallel computing model for Python.
-DECO automatically parallelizes Python programs, and requires minimal modifcations to existing serial programs.
+DECO automatically parallelizes Python programs, and requires minimal modifications to existing serial programs.

 Install using pip: